 - Context and motivation that drives your dissertation research

-- Background (key works related to your research)
+- Background (key work directly relevant to your research)

 - Research objectives/goals/questions

-- Your research approach and methods, including relevant rationale
+- Your research approach and proposed methods, including relevant rationale

 - Dissertation status and next steps

-- A short statement of expected benefits of participation
+- A short statement of the benefits your expect from participating

 Note: The sections of your submission do not have to follow the outlined structure, but they must have similar content.
 If you are at a relatively early stage of your research, you might have some difficulty addressing all of the content requirements, but you should attempt to do so as well as you can.
 Your submission should contain no proprietary or confidential material and should cite no proprietary or confidential publications.

-Each submission must conform to the ACM format (Word template and LaTeX class file) and is limited to 4 pages including text, appendices, figures, and references.
-Submissions that are too long or violate the ACM formatting instructions will be desk rejected.
+Each submission is limited to a maximum of 2500 words, not including text, appendices, figures, and references.
+Submissions that are too long will be desk rejected.
 Submissions should NOT be anonymous.
 However, the confidentiality of submissions will be maintained during the review process.
 Submissions must be authored exclusively by the PhD candidate carrying out the research.

 Participants in the symposium will be selected via a curation process by the Doctoral Symposium Committee.
 The following criteria will be used: